christopherdro/react-native-calendar/README.md

-## react-native-calendar-swiper
+## react-native-calendar

-A calender component for react-native.
+Swipe/Click Calendar Component for React Native

 In development...